Regional High-Resolution Weather Models using Generative Diffusion#

 python train.py --config-name diffusion training.experiment_name=diffusion

-Distributed training#
+Distributed Training#

 torchrun --standalone --nnodes=1 --nproc_per_node=8 train.py --config-name <your_distributed_training_config>

-Domain parallelism#
+Domain Parallelism#

-As an advanced form of distributed training, the training code also supports domain parallelism via PhysicsNeMo ShardTensor, adapted from StormScope.
+As an advanced form of distributed training, the training code also supports domain parallelism through PhysicsNeMo ShardTensor, adapted from StormScope.
 It distributes individual training samples across multiple GPUs, and therefore can be used to train large models and/or large domains when even a single sample will not fit in the memory of one GPU.
 Domain parallelism is controlled by the training.domain_parallel_size config setting that specifies how many GPUs each sample should be distributed to.
-For example, if you have at least two GPUs,
+For example, if you have at least two GPUs:

 torchrun --standalone --nnodes=1 --nproc_per_node=2 train.py --config-name test_diffusion training.domain_parallel_size=2

 will run a test using domain parallel size of 2.
-Note that when domain parallelism is used, the global batch size will be smaller than the number of GPUs: batch_size * domain_parallel_size == number_of_gpus.
+When domain parallelism is used, the global batch size will be smaller than the number of GPUs: batch_size * domain_parallel_size == number_of_gpus.

 Domain parallelism introduces some additional communication overhead and therefore should only be used if even a local batch size of 1 cannot fit on a single GPU.

-Memory management#
+Memory Management#

 The default configuration uses a batch size of 64 (controlled by training.batch_size), as used in the StormCast paper.
 If you have few GPUs and/or GPUs with limited memory, the default setting of training.batch_size_per_gpu: 'auto' may cause you to run out of memory.
 In that case, you can reduce the per-GPU memory utilization by manually setting training.batch_size_per_gpu to an integer value smaller than training.batch_size divided by the number of GPUs.
 The training code will automatically employ gradient accumulation to maintain the desired effective batch size specified by training.batch_size while using less memory, at the cost of longer training time.